 Then follow the prompts to cut the skeleton pieces out.
 The way the skeleton is sized it requires 4 sheets of Natural Kraft Board and 4 sheets of White Kraft Board.

-When is each sheet is done cutting, carefully peel away from the mat.
+When each sheet is done cutting, carefully peel it away from the mat.
 Careful not to touch the sticky parts of the mat.
-You don’t want the oils from your skin on the mat because then the sticky won’t last as long.
+You don't want the oils from your skin on the mat because then the sticky won't last as long.
 You can use the spatula tool to remove the little pieces from the mat.

 Applying Adhesive to the Skeleton Pieces

 Keep the pieces separated by color.
 This makes it easier to match them up and make sure you don't miss any.